DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-12-alternative-navigation-structure.md

 ## What happened next?

-This alternate structure was testing in round 5.
+The <a href="https://vcf-sw-career-dev-prototype.herokuapp.com/current/home" target="_blank">alternate structure</a> was tested in round 5.
 COME BACK AND FILL IN WHAT HAPPENED HERE.